groonga/groonga/doc/source/reference/functions/query.rst

 ``default_mode``
 """"""""""""""""

-Specifies the default search operation.
-The search operation can customize like ``column:@keyword`` syntax.
-The default search operation is used when you just specify ``keyword`` instead of ``column:@keyword``.
+Specifies the default search mode.
+You can custom the default search mode by ``column:@keyword`` like syntax.
+The default search mode is used when you just specify ``keyword`` instead of ``column:@keyword``.
 See :doc:`/reference/grn_expr/query_syntax` for more syntax details.